OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 Over the past year, we’ve been moving most of our projects away from Jira, in favor of GitHub issues.
 This blog post will go over the reasons why and lessons we learnt along the way.

 It all started with an opportunity.
-As we were launching an entirely new project [Kids-First](https://kidsfirstdrc.org/) our teams started discussions around the project management tool to be used during implementation.
-Some of our objectives, in looking at new approaches, were to see how to reinforce integration between stories and actual software code, make developers’ life easier, while still providing management with adequate planning and reporting features.
+As we were launching an entirely new project, [Kids-First](https://kidsfirstdrc.org/), our teams started discussions around the project management tool to be used during implementation.
+Some of our objectives, in looking at new approaches, were to see how to reinforce integration between stories and actual software code, make developers’ life easier and provide management with adequate planning and reporting features.

 # What’s wrong with Jira ?

-Let’s get this straight from the beginning, there is nothing inherently wrong with Jira, it is a great platform (I said it !) with a wide feature-set and an extensive ecosystem of third party tools.
+Let’s get this straight from the beginning, there is nothing inherently wrong with Jira, it is a great platform (I said it!) with a wide feature-set and an extensive ecosystem of third party tools.

-So why be in favor of transitioning away from Jira ?
+So why be in favor of transitioning away from Jira?

 # Jira, protect me from myself

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/jira-github/jira-workflow.png" />
-    <figcaption>Workflows can get complicated !</figcaption>
+    <figcaption>Workflows can get complicated!</figcaption>
 </figure>

 In my opinion, one of the the biggest challenges with Jira is also one of its strength: Jira offers a lot of possibilities for customization.
 Trust me, it’s very easy to fall in the trap of wanting to configure all the nitty gritty details of one team’s operation.
-Want to prevent an issue from moving to the next stage if testing hasn’t been documented ?
+Want to prevent an issue from moving to the next stage if testing hasn’t been documented?
 Sure, no problem.
-Require 2 reviewers before a ticket can be completed ?
+Require 2 reviewers before a ticket can be completed?
 Of course.
 And the list goes on.

 The challenge with a complex workflow is that it easily gets in the way of the development team, in particular around exceptions during burst period.
-For example on one of our project we required documentation instructions to be written for stories.
+For example, on one of our projects we required documentation instructions to be written for stories.
 It makes sense, right ?
 Now if we look back at the 6,000 issues we have on this particular project, only 175 were populated with actual documentation instructions, most of which were just links to pull requests.
-Not the most successful workflow rule !
+Not the most successful workflow rule!

-GitHub on the other end, simply doesn’t allow for advanced workflow customizations.
+GitHub on the other hand, simply doesn’t allow for advanced workflow customizations.
 Issues can move freely between statuses, with no possibility to add validations steps at the issue level.
 This gives much more freedom to the team but also helps entrust all team members.
 It may take a few reminders at the beginning (please don’t forget to estimate unplanned urgent issues), but it’s definitely worthwhile.

 # Jira for Open-Source projects